 Members share responsibility for all aspects of the council’s work.

 Agendas are posted at least 3 days in advance of the meetings on the website and in our noticeboard outside the Pickled Postie.
+Members of the public are welcome to attend.

 We receive an annual precept from our share of council tax collected.